 Once the VPN client is configured correctly and turned on, all traffic to and from the device in question should be routed through the VPN and therefore protected.
 You can turn the VPN off whenever you want and use it whenever necessary.
 You can also do that if you prefer to use the VPN only when traveling or using public access points.

-A more complicated setup that can cover an entire group of devices on your home network involves settings up the VPN on your home router.
+A more complicated setup that can cover an entire group of devices on your home network involves setting up the VPN on your home router.
 Again, most providers will offer detailed guides on their websites regarding the exact process to follow for your brand and model of router.

 Using a VPN is an excellent idea for protecting your privacy, safety, and security.
 It can save you not just from unwanted tracking and monitoring but also be a great tool at your disposal when you are looking to avoid instances of identity theft.
 It also opens up a whole new world of geo-restricted content.